scandum/crumsort/README.md

 Analyzer
 --------
 Crumsort starts out with an analyzer that sorts fully in-order or reverse-order arrays using n comparisons.
-It also obtains a measure of presortedness and switches to [quadsort](https://github.com/scandum/quadsort) if the array is more than 66% ordered.
+It also obtains a measure of presortedness for 4 segments of the array and switches to [quadsort](https://github.com/scandum/quadsort) if a segment is more than 50% ordered.

 Partitioning
 ------------